RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

 using a single, unified, and consistent interface;

-When you apply a change to the repository's `meta` content, {{ pp_meta.name }} will automatically apply the corresponding changes to the entire repository and its contents, and update all relevant files, configurations, and settings accordingly.
+When you apply a change to the repository's `meta` content, {{ ccc.name }} will automatically apply the corresponding changes to the entire repository and its contents, and update all relevant files, configurations, and settings accordingly.

-Therefore, besides your source code, unit tests, and documentation content, all other aspects of your project are automatically managed by {{ pp_meta.name }} according to your specifications in the `meta` directory.
+Therefore, besides your source code, unit tests, and documentation content, all other aspects of your project are automatically managed by {{ ccc.name }} according to your specifications in the `meta` directory.

 ${{ name }} automatically translates your changes into the appropriate formats,